 Why is this on the list of the best Korean desserts in Seoul then?

 So many complaints and I still include this Korean cakeshop in the list of the best desserts in Seoul?
 Well, yes.
 If we excuse the staff that should receive additional training in handling customers, and the fact that some of the dessert execution could upgrade the ambition level, the vitrine with the cakes still looked inviting.
 Avocado Cake, which was actually an avocado mousse with lemon cheesecake, turned out to be just fine.
 Priced at 9.000 Won (7 Euros), it did have a margin for improvements, but I leave this to the owner, Mme patissier Eun ah Lee.
 These desserts proudly display her name.
-Supposedly, she is known for her attention to details, so I hope she will find my observation of these details constructive.
+Supposedly, she is known for her attention to detail, so I hope she will find my observation of these details constructive.

 Besides being a dessert café, Unas is also a tea salon (serving milk tea for 6.500 Won, or 5 Euros), as well as a baking classroom that proudly displays cooking books such as „Unas Baking Class“.